ballerina-platform/ballerina-dev-website/learn/testing-ballerina-code/writing-tests.md

 ---
-layout: ballerina-left-nav-pages-swanlake
+layout: ballerina-left-nav-pages
 title: Writing Tests
 description: Learn how to use Ballerina's built-in test framework to write tests.
 The test framework provides a set of annotations and assertions to help write and run tests.
 keywords: ballerina, programming language, testing
-permalink: /swan-lake/learn/testing-ballerina-code/writing-tests/
+permalink: /learn/testing-ballerina-code/writing-tests/
 active: writing-tests
 redirect_from:
+  - /v1-2/learn/testing-ballerina-code/writing-tests
-  - /swan-lake/learn/testing-ballerina-code/writing-tests
+  - /learn/testing-ballerina-code/writing-tests
 ---

 # Writing Tests